georgesp90/Jouzu/README.md

 A simple Expo React Native MVP for a daily hiragana guessing game.

-Jouzu is meant to feel like a quiet daily Japanese ritual: open the app, guess one hiragana word, get Wordle-style feedback, learn the answer, and come back tomorrow.
+Jouzu is meant to feel like a quiet daily Japanese ritual: open the app, guess one hiragana word, get feedback, learn the answer, and come back tomorrow.

 ## Run Locally